OrbisWeb3/orbis-sdk/README.md

 - And many other things...

 ### Documentation
-Our documentation is available at https://useorbis.com/documentation
+Our legacy documentation is available at https://useorbis.com/documentation